Postoria MCP server is now available for AI agents

 This gives AI tools a focused set of actions around the core publishing flow: choose a workspace, choose accounts or queues, prepare media, create a post, and check the result.

-Built on the Postoria Public API
+Built on Postoria publishing workflows

 You can learn more in the Postoria Public API help article.